maedbhk/MIT-Projects/projects/cerebellum-fingerprints.md

 * it has been suggested that the language and social deficits observed in children with complex disorders are a consequence of deficits in multi-sensory integration.
 * one particular process that could be implicated in multisensory integration in children with ASD is timing.
 For example, this process may be impacted by a deficit in perceiving the temporal relationship between distinct sensory components of complex audio-visual stimuli such as language, and this deficit could also compound in social cognitive processes like theory of mind [Stevenensen et al. 2014](https://www.jneurosci.org/content/34/3/691.short)

+* what is the impact of environmental factors (e.g., parental behaviors, trauma, substance abuse etc.) on diagnosis of neurodevelopmental disorders?